nref/BrowseRouter/README.md

 If `enabled` is missing or doesn't equal `true`, logs will not be written.

 Log entries are also written to the console and can be seen if e.g. if launched from Command Prompt, PowerShell, or Windows Terminal.

-Log entries are also written to Application logs in Windows Event Viewer.